 Remote

-These classes meet online via the Zoom web conference tool in Canvas, at scheduled times with deadlines and due dates.
-Students will access learning materials and assignments and participate in discussions via Canvas.
+Remote classes meet online through Zoom in Canvas at scheduled times with deadlines and due dates.
+Students access learning materials, participate in discussions, and submit assignments through Canvas.